livingdocsIO/documentation/concepts/images/image-services.md

   }
 }
 ```
+The `selectedImageService` field tells Livingdocs which image service should be used.
 The `imageServices` contains the configurations for one or more image services.

-You can in theory also configure several images services in the server, but as of now only one can be used (the one specified in the editor config).Î
+You can in theory also configure several images services in the server, but as of now only one can be used (the one specified in selectedImageService).

 The `host` is simply where your resrc.it images are served from.
 With `resrc.it` this is normally always the same.
 The `quality` setting allows you to choose a global quality for your images.
 In the range between 75 to 100 you normally don't see a difference.